dannisliang/vongott-unity/vongott/Docs/Design/NPCs.md

 ## Biological
 - Biological NPCs will either be stationary or walk a predetermined route
-- Especially scripted humans will converse with one another
+- Some humans will converse with one another
 - Properties:
   - state: Calm, Alert and Aggressive
   - attentionSpan: An amount of seconds for which they will stay alert after losing an enemy